samfer2359-projects/debug-diary/README.md

 ## About

-Debug Diary is an experimental project showcasing personal coding exploration and the use of AI tools.
-It is intended for learning, reflection, and documenting the journey, not for public use or redistribution.
+Debug Diary is an experimental project exploring the human side of programming.
+The core idea and all written content are original, focusing on personal reflections and real debugging experiences.

+The development process involved the use of AI tools to assist with debugging, code generation, and iterative improvements.

 ## Features

-- Simple, clean design
+- Minimal, distraction-free design
-- Focus on documenting debugging experiences
+- Focus on real debugging experiences
-- Built with Replit, HTML, CSS, and ChatGPT
+- Built with HTML, CSS, and Replit
-- AI-assisted development
+- AI-assisted development for code generation and refinement

 ## Usage

-This website is for personal learning and experimentation only.
-It is intended to remain anonymous and is **not licensed for public use**.
+This project is intended for personal exploration and learning.
+While the site is publicly accessible, its content and concept are not open for reuse or redistribution without explicit permission.

 ## Deployment

-The site is deployed on [Vercel](https://debug-diary.vercel.com/) for live preview.
-With GitHub integration, any changes pushed to the repository automatically update the live site.
+The site is deployed on Vercel: https://debug-diary-kappa.vercel.com/

+Changes pushed to the repository are automatically deployed through GitHub integration.

+## Notes

+This project is a work in progress and will continue to evolve as part of ongoing learning and experimentation.

-## Rights
+## License

 All rights reserved.
-This project is personal and unpublished; no part may be copied, distributed, or used without explicit permission.
+The idea, content, and presentation are original.
+Code may include AI-assisted contributions, but the project as a whole is not licensed for reuse.

+All rights reserved.
+The idea, content, and presentation are original.
+Code may include AI-assisted contributions, but the project as a whole is not licensed for reuse.